 Non-Food Treat Ideas For A Candy-Free Halloween

 It’s trick-or-treat time!
 If you are planning on handing out non-food treats or going halfsies (half candy/half non-candy) this Halloween, continue reading.
 This post is saturated with non-food treat ideas for Halloween – and I have good news, many were approved or thought of by my 7 and 9-year-old nieces, Stephie and Allie.

 I like the non-candy idea.
 Halloween’s candy-centric-ness (made up word?) has always been frustrating for me as an adult and nutrition coach.
 This country sells an insane amount of candy!
 According to the National Retail Federation (NRF), it is projected that Americans will spend $2. billion on candy this Halloween (2017), with 90 million pounds of that being chocolate.
 According to a Visual.ly infographic, on Halloween night, the average American will eat roughly 3.4 pounds of candy, and the average American kid will consume as many as 7,000 calories (for reference, one pound = 3500 calories)!

 DAAAAAAAMN.
 With today’s rising obesity rates, I do not want to contribute to these booming statistics.
 I fully support handing out non-food items like fun toys and school supplies.

 The Teal Pumpkin Project

 In my last post, “The Teal Pumpkin Project,” I discussed The Teal Pumpkin Project, a campaign that raises awareness of food allergies by promoting the inclusion of all trick-or-treaters.
-Participating households across the world hand out non-food treats on Halloween, so that children with food allergies can still enjoy the holiday.
+Participating households across the world hand out non-food treats on Halloween, so that children with food allergies can enjoy the holiday.
 For all of you taking part in this movement, this article will help you fill your trick-or-treat bowls with non-food treats.

 We can help

 One in 13 children has a food allergy.
-For those children who have food allergies, intolerances, and/or diseases that prevent them from consuming sugar, a holiday like Halloween can be extremely challenging and disappointing… but it doesn’t have to be.
+For children with food allergies, intolerances, and/or diseases that prevent them from consuming sugar, a holiday like Halloween can be extremely challenging and disappointing… but it doesn’t have to be.
 By providing alternatives to food-related treats, we can help these kids.